hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

     slightly larger.
 If you find this to be the case, you can disable compaction using this configuration value.
 Defaults to `false`.

+-   `skip_export` (boolean) - Defaults to false.
+When enabled Packer will skip export of the installed virtual machine.
+Only useful for some edge use cases.

 -   `keep_registered` (boolean) - Set this to `true` if you would like to keep the VM registered with the remote ESXi server.
 This is convenient if you use packer to provision VMs on ESXi and don't want to use ovftool to